CS-UCR/cs105-prj-phase3-bdaycupcake/README.md

 ## Phase 2
-**Sungho Ahn**: responsible for whole Phase 2\
+**Sungho Ahn**: Responsible for whole Phase 2\
+*Contribution*: Data cleaning and performing EDA Cleaned irrelevant columns/fields from each dataset.\
+Combined the datasets to have a master dataset to use widely.\
-*Contribution*: Data cleaned irrelevant fields from each dataset and performed EDA using various methods of visualization
+Performed EDA using various methods of visualization such as:
+- Histogram
+- Scatter Plot
+- Parallel Coordinates

 **Shruthi Ram**: N/A\
 *Contribution*: N/A

 ## Phase 3
-**Shruthi Ram**: responsible for whole Phase 3
+**Shruthi Ram**: Responsible for whole Phase 3